 Consider this.
 Historically, most women didn’t work, well not for money anyway.
-They stayed home, cooked, washed and looked after the kids.
+They stayed home, cooked, washed, and looked after the kids.
 They worked the fields and took on heavy tasks around the home but were generally thought of as the weaker sex.
-Having babies was a crucial part of their role because so many died young.
+Having babies was a crucial part of their role and many died in childbirth at a young age.

 Men were considered superior because strength = power.
-Women were not involved in decision making out in society as their role was primarily at home.
-Their opinions were not highly regarded.
+Women were not involved in decision-making out in society as their role was primarily at home.
+Their opinions were not highly regarded either.
 To a certain extent, this stereotype still holds true today, hence the whole feminist movement.

-Does this sound like the woman described in Proverbs 31?
+Does this describe the life of the woman in Proverbs 31?
 I don’t think so.
 She was not a typical picture of the women of her time.